Connect ServiceNow and Jira Service Management with low-code 2-way sync

 Since both Jira Service Management and ServiceNow are vastly configurable in countless ways, everyone will have a unique method of filtering their data with rules.

 Which fields should I use for my rules?
 We recommend select lists in Jira Service Management or choice fields in ServiceNow to use in your rules.
-The logic will then tell your flow to only sync issues or records if specific values from those fields are present.
+The logic will then tell your flow to only sync issues or incidents if specific values from those fields are present.

 connect ServiceNow with Jira Service Management rules

-Issues and records that match your rules will stay in sync with Unito.
+Issues and incidents that match your rules will stay in sync with Unito.
 As soon as the rules no longer apply, that item will stop syncing.
 For example, if the Hardware category above is changed from a synced issue or record, Unito will no longer keep it updated unless the category changes back to Hardware.

 Find out more about setting rules in Unito.